cascutter/Project-1-Night-In/README.md

 * Night In has four distinct pages: a homepage, movie search, recipe search, and cocktail search.

-* The homepage consists of three link buttons, inviting the user to choose where they gein their experience.
+* The homepage consists of three link buttons, inviting the user to choose where they begin their experience.

 * The movie search page consists of a dropdown menu where the user can select their genre of interest.
 When the user makes their selection, they are presented with a list of popular movie titles, each of which has a brief summary, a poster image, the average viewer rating, and a link to the IMDB page for that title.